 The good news is that, in most states, one of the most important assets of all, your home, is already protected from creditors due to homestead exemptions.
 Hopefully, you will have assets in your portfolio besides your home.
 For example, you may have other business investments, including real estate that do not fall under any other exemption.
 Alternatively, you may have your own business whose assets you want to provide with the highest degree of protection.

 Since your bank accounts are one of the first things that creditors will go after, you will need to find a way to move the money from your bank account into another legal instrument.
 Liquid assets are among the easiest things for creditors to attach, so you will have to go to great effort to find a way to protect them.
 While hard assets such as real estate are slightly more difficult, they are still not off limits for creditors and you must find a way to structure the ownership of these hard assets to keep them in your hands no matter what even if you have to cede control over them.

 You may also want to protect your retirement accounts or the assets that you have saved for that stage in your life.
-Some steps have statutory protections for retirement assets, but when it comes to bankruptcy proceedings, there is a limit on the amount of assets that are protected.
+Some states have statutory protections for retirement assets, but when it comes to bankruptcy proceedings, there is a limit on the amount of assets that are protected.
 Working with an asset protection attorney can help you devise strategies to give the highest amount of protection to the most assets possible.